Kempston

-Kempston is a town and civil parish in the Borough of Bedford, Bedfordshire, England, situated around 2 mi south-west of Bedford town centre.
+Kempston is a town and civil parish in the Borough of Bedford in Bedfordshire, England, situated around 2 mi south-west of Bedford town centre.
 It had a population of 19,330 in the 2011 census, and forms part of the wider Bedford built-up area.
 The River Great Ouse separates it from the Queen's Park area of Bedford.